-So I started the Ballarat Science in the Community Facebook page/group in July of this year (2016) in an effort to improve the scientific engagement and scientific literacy within the Ballarat community.
+I started the Ballarat Science in the Community Facebook page/group in July of 2016 in an effort to improve the scientific engagement and scientific literacy within the Ballarat community.
 This came out of conversations with people who had been turned off from STEM learning and asking, why?

 It was also a desire to engage and have discussions with people in an effort to combat the growing climate of science denial and anti-science sentiment here in Australia and around the world.

 Over the past couple of years, I’ve noticed that there’s been a dangerously low amount of conversation, of rational argument or discussion.
 People aren’t talking to each other about important topics.
 In everything from science to politics people aren’t engaging each other or debating ideas.
 One of the things that Professor Brian Cox said regarding the Brexit vote in the UK was that it was an emotional conversation, there was no rational debate.
 “You could tell this because if it was, then there would have been people publicly changing their minds.
 The evidence presented to them would have changed the minds of some people and that wasn’t happening.”

 I think this is also particularly visible in the GMO debate, where the majority of publicity or public outcry is either; “GMO’s aren’t safe.”
 Or “Yes they ARE.”

 Leaving the average layperson thinking “What the hell is a GMO?”
 More often than not what you get from people (I.e. The Internet) is one side yelling abuse or insult to the other.
 Now, I should point out that I think GMOs offer an amazing benefit to our agricultural tool kit and that the evidence says they’re perfectly safe.